 The rates listed herein and the Give-Up Agreement(s) to which this Rate Schedule applies may be updated or amended at anytime by Executing Broker and Customer (or Trader on behalf of Customer).
 Such updates or amendments will be effective as agreed in Section 12 of each respective Give-Up Agreement.
 Executing Broker and Customer (or Trader on behalf of Customer) will provide Bill-To Party with prior notice of each such update or amendment.

+For the avoidance of doubt, this Addendum C is a Rate Schedule only.
+It is not intended to evidence a customer, execution, clearing or other obligation between any parties hereto without further application to a Give-Up Agreement.

 Rates:

 [insert rates]